 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This healthy cornbread recipe is 100% whole grain, made without eggs, dairy free and naturally sweetened!
-This cornbread is quick and easy to throw together, too!
+This whole wheat cornbread recipe is 100% whole grain, made without eggs, dairy free and naturally sweetened!
+This healthy cornbread is quick and easy to throw together, too!
 Ready to be baked in just minutes.
 Whip this up and serve with your favorite chili or soup this Fall.

 I don’t know what it is but I have a hard time resisting a slice of cornbread.
 Honey cornbread is something that I grew up on.
 In fact, when I was younger and a member of 4-H I entered a honey cornbread recipe passed down from my grandmother.
 It won me a blue ribbon and a chance to go to the State Fair.